 Any interim measures will not disproportionately impact the complainant.
-The complainant may make requests for interim measures to IntelliTec's Deputy Title IX Coordinators or the Title IX Coordinator.
-The Title IX Coordinator or the Deputy Title IX Coordinators are responsible for ensuring the implementation of interim measures and coordinating IntelliTec's response with the appropriate offices on campus such as the Campus Director or Director of Education.
+The complainant may make requests for interim measures to IntelliTec's Deputy Title IX Coordinators, Campus Director, or the Corporate Title IX Coordinator.
+The Deputy Title IX Coordinators will ensure the implementation of interim measures and coordinating IntelliTec's response with the appropriate offices on campus such as the Campus Director or Director of Education.
 All individuals are encouraged to report concerns about the failure of another to abide by any restrictions imposed through interim measures.
 IntelliTec will take immediate action to enforce a previously implemented measure, and disciplinary penalties can be imposed for failing to abide by a College-imposed interim measure.